AgileRL/AgileRL/docs/api/algorithms/neural_ucb.rst

 NeuralUCB utilizes the representational capabilities of deep neural networks and employs a neural network-based random feature mapping to create an upper confidence bound (UCB) for reward, enabling efficient exploration.

-This is a contextual multi-armed bandit algorithm, meaning it is suited to RL problems with just a single timestep.
+This is a contextual multi-armed :ref:`bandit algorithm<bandits>`, meaning it is suited to RL problems with just a single timestep.

 * Neural Bandits paper: https://arxiv.org/abs/1911.04462